imnotnoahhh/nightguard-site/privacy.en.md

 - Service Providers: Limited sharing under contractual confidentiality for diagnostics or support emails only when necessary.
 - Legal: We may disclose if required by law (e.g., court order).

+- We do not sell personal data.

+We do not use HealthKit data for advertising, marketing, or data mining; we do not share HealthKit data with any third parties except as necessary to provide health features.
+We comply with Apple’s HealthKit and App Store Review Guidelines 5.1.3.

 > We comply with Apple’s HealthKit and App Store Review Guidelines 5.1.3.

 ---